 While the Permanent Exhibits section provides you a general overview of Boxwell and how the camp has worked, the Special Exhibit section focuses on, well, special exhibits!
-Here you will find a more detailed look at the reservation's past, or more appropriately, slices of the reservation's past.
+Here you will find a more detailed look at the reservation's past.

 Given the nature of these exhibits, there are two things to keep in mind.
 First, this section of the museum will be a work-in-progress.
 As time goes by more special sections will be added.
-Second, just like a real museum, as time goes by, some exhibits will be rotated off.
-After all, if they stayed forever, they would be permanent, not special!
+The year you see in the title is when the exhibit was originally published.
+Second, just like a real museum, as time goes by, we'll add new exhibits.
+We may even take some down (though it's hard to see why we would do that!).

-The first special exhibit focuses on the 1959 Capital Development Campaign that built Boxwell at Old Hickory Lake.
+The 1959 Capital Development Campaign built Boxwell at Old Hickory Lake.
 Most people know that the reservation opened in 1960, but very few are aware of the history behind the opening and how it came about.
 This exhibit will explore the plans, the development, and the opening ceremonies of Boxwell's 1960 opening.

-The second special exhibit focuses on the now defunct Camp Murrey.
-For most staff members and Scouters today, Murrey has never existed.
+For most staff members and Scouters today, Camp Murrey has never existed.
 However, Murrey was part of the original Boxwell at Old Hickory Lake and its history deserves some exploration.
 This exhibit will look at what Murrey was and how it operated.
 It is, in short, a look back at a different world of Scouting.

 From its opening until 1976, Boxwell was not only a Boy Scout resident camp, but was also a working farm.
 Tobacco was grown on the backside of the reservation in fields now encompassed by CubWorld.
 Cows were kept on Explorer Island.
 There were even pigs!